 “Are you certain, sir, that you want to pursue this matter?
 The streets are extremely dangerous in Paris right now.”

-The young man’s pleasant countenance grew serious, causing Richard de Briers to turn a sharp eye at him.
+The young man’s pleasant countenance grew serious, causing Richard de Briers to turn a sharp eye on him.
 “What is it that you are saying, Jake?
 Are the streets barred?
 Bridges over the Seine destroyed, maybe?”

 “Or, Jake, we could be clever and pick our way to the Rue Saint-Jacques cautiously.
-We could bring my relatives back to the inn in Auteuil and from there set off to the coast.
-Once we reach Boulogne, we could hire a boat to bring us back to England.
+We could bring my relatives back to the inn in Auteuil and from there, set off to the coast.
+Once we reach Boulogne, we could hire a boat to bring us back to England.”

 “My good man!”
 Richard grinned.
 “Let us prepare ourselves!”

-For now, she would make up a plan to escape from Paris.
+For now, she would make a plan to escape from Paris.
 Her mind was diligently considering her options, while she was picking up eggs in the back garden.
 By some miracle, the plunderers had overlooked a single chicken, hidden under a pile of straw.

 A large hand covered her mouth and a steely arm sneaked around her body, effectively pinning her arms in a tight hold.
-Manon struggled, fought, kicked her heels against her assailant’s shins but it was like kicking a brick wall.
+Manon struggled, fought, kicked her heels against her assailant’s shins, but it was like kicking a brick wall.
 A warm whiff of breath caressed her ear, and a deep baritone voice whispered, “Do not fight me.
 Are you Manon Favier, daughter of Lily de Briers and Thibaut Favier?”

 “I am your uncle Richard de Briers,” the man said.
 “I will release you now, and you must not make a sound.
 I have come to take you and your brother to England with me.”

-Manon heaved a deep sigh and turned to look at her uncle, as soon as he set her back on her feet.
+Manon heaved a deep sigh and turned to look at her uncle as soon as he set her back on her feet.
 It was early dusk and she could see him clearly in the light of the setting sun.

 Richard de Briers was tall and broad-shouldered, with a figure that seemed to be hewn out of granite.
 Although he was dressed in the drab, coarsely woven clothes of a commoner, his stance and the expression on his face immediately gave him away as an aristocrat.
-A face as handsome as the devil’s, Manon registered, clean-cut, with wide-set eyes the colour of a winter sky, a long blade of a nose and a wide, thin-lipped mouth.
-A full head of pitch-black hair completed the image of a devil, yet what troubled Manon the most, was the cold, steely gaze in those grey eyes.
+A face as handsome as the devil’s, Manon registered – clean-cut, with wide-set eyes the colour of a winter sky, a long blade of a nose and a wide, thin-lipped mouth.
+A full head of pitch-black hair completed the image of a devil, yet what troubled Manon the most was the cold, steely gaze in those grey eyes.

-“How do I know that you are who you say you are, monsieur?”
-She challenged him, tossing back the red mane of her hair that had come undone from its pins.
-Her green eyes blazed at him with unmitigated defiance, as she lifted her face to look him straight in the eyes.
+“How do I know that you are who you say you are, monsieur?” she challenged him, tossing back the red mane of her hair that had come undone from its pins.
+Her green eyes blazed at him with unmitigated defiance as she lifted her face to look him straight in the eyes.

 Richard de Briers stared at her in disbelief, unable, for a moment, to find the words that would convince her.
-Was this slip of a girl his doubting his word?
+Was this slip of a girl doubting his word?
 If he was to act as her guardian, he had better make it clear to her from the beginning that he was the one giving the orders.

 “Quit your whims, girl, and follow me.
 Do not fuss or there will be consequences.
 I have no qualms binding and gagging you.”

-He gripped her arm and towed her along into the kitchen, where another man – slighter and shorter than de Briers – was waiting with her little brother, perched on his shoulder.
-Jéhan did not seem to be afraid of the strangers, and had his wooden horse tucked under his arm.
+He gripped her arm and towed her along into the kitchen, where another man slighter and shorter than de Briers was waiting with her little brother, perched on his shoulder.
+Jéhan did not seem to be afraid of the strangers and had his wooden horse tucked under his arm.